|THE KNOX COUNTY JAIL

 - Jail staff will not discuss inmate housing, medical treatment, disciplinary status, or court dispositions with the general public, including family members.

 - Although a commissary system is available for making purchases, indigent inmates have a small list of items that are available without having money on their accounts.

-- In accordance with the Prison Rape Elimination Act of 2003 (PREA) and the United States Justice Department's Standards to Combat Sexual Abuse in Confinement Facilities (2012), the Knox County Sheriff's Department has established the following means by which citizens can report allegations of sexual abuse occurring within the Knox County Jail.
+- In accordance with the Prison Rape Elimination Act of 2003 (PREA) and the United States Justice Department's Standards to Combat Sexual Abuse in Confinement Facilities (2012), the Knox County Sheriff's Office has established the following means by which citizens can report allegations of sexual abuse occurring within the Knox County Jail.

 Phone: (309) 345-6767 Email: firstname.lastname@example.org